OHSU-OCTRI/authentication-lib/UPGRADING.md

 # Upgrading

+## Upgrading to 2.2.0

+Release 2.2.0 includes support for notifying users when their session is about to expire.
+When enabled, a modal dialog is displayed when the user's session is about to expire, with the option to stay logged in.
+If the user does not interact with the dialog before the session times out, they are automatically logged out.

+See [SESSION_TIMEOUT_NOTIFICATION.md](docs/SESSION_TIMEOUT_NOTIFICATION.md) for instructions on using this feature.

 ## Upgrading to 2.0.0

 Release 2.0.0 significantly improves the flexibility of the user management interface.
 Many old and infrequently-used methods have also been eliminated.